AbetangJoseph/Simple-Attendance-System/README.md

 Bravo 👍 now your API server is running at http://localhost:3000/

 ### Features
-- Admin can Create new employee record
+- Admin can Create new employee
 - Admin can Read/View all employees
 - Admin can Read/View a single employee
 - Admin can Update employee meeting attendance status
+- Admin can Update an employee
 - Admin can Delete an employee

 ## Credits